bhavana9635/sweetbhavshop/README.md

 ## My AI Usage

-**Tool**: v0 by Vercel
+**Tool**: v0 by Vercel, cursor, gemini

-**AI Contribution**: Architecture, frontend components, backend APIs, JWT auth, MongoDB connection, seed scripts, and documentation
+**AI Contribution**: Architecture, To connect and fixing the error when we signin

 **Manual Work**: Requirements, design tweaks, testing, environment setup

-**Impact**: ~85% code AI-generated; final code reviewed, tested, and customized

-## License

-MIT – Free for personal or commercial use

----

-✅ Built with ❤️ using AI assistance from v0 by Vercel
+Built with ❤️ using AI assistance from BHAVANA...